ymatrix-data/gpupgrade/multihost/README.md

 Multi-host environment for gpupgrade

-Creates a two hosts via vagrant.
-One that runs the hub, one that runs the agent, and a gpdb cluster with a master on the hub host, and three segments and three mirrors on the agent host.
+Creates three hosts via vagrant.
+One that runs the hub, one that runs the agent for the segments, and one that runs the agent for the standby master.

+Also, a gpdb cluster with a master on the `hub` host, three segments on the `segment-agent` host, three mirrors on the `segment-agent` host, and one standby master on the `standby-agent` host.

 ## Useful links for configuring Vagrant